 What is an origination fee?

-An origination fee is one that is charged by lenders to enter into a loan agreement, typically covering the cost of processing the loan.
+An origination fee is one that is charged by lenders to enter into an agreement, typically covering processing costs.

-A personal loan is an amount of money that an individual borrows to fund personal expenses.
+A personal loan is an amount of money that an individual borrows to fund expenses.

-Many people use these to improve their homes, finance cars or just pay bills.
+Many people use them to improve their homes, finance cars or just pay bills.

-This guide will help you understand personal loans, whether or not they are right for you, and how to find the best loan for your needs.
+This guide will help you to understand and find the best option for your borrowing needs.